mdmhrz/mdmhrz/README.md

 ---

 ### 🌱 Currently Learning
+- **Advanced Next.js** for building scalable and performant React applications.
+- **Redux** for efficient state management in complex apps.
+- **Python** for backend development, scripting, and data processing.
 - **Advanced Node.js** for scalable backend development.
 - **Cloud Deployment & DevOps** to improve application reliability and scalability.
 - **TypeScript** for building more robust and maintainable applications.
 ---

 ### 📊 GitHub Stats